-Kosovo is a small landlocked country located in the Western Balkans, and whose population constitutes the youngest population in Europe, with an average age of about 30.2 years.
-In 2018, the country’s population stood at 1.8 million people, with a GDP of US$7.6 billion and a GDP per capita of $4,1081.
-According to the World Bank, (2018) Kosovo’s economic growth was estimated at 4.2%, positioning it as one of the fastest growing economies in the Western Balkans.
-The main drivers of Kosovo’s growth includes high public investments, service exports, and consumption – which is mainly supported by remittances from the diaspora.
-Services represent the largest sector in the economy with a share of value added at more than 50% of the country’s GDP, followed by industries representing 17.5% and agriculture representing 8.72%.
+Kosovo is a small landlocked country located in the Western Balkans, and whose population is the youngest in Europe, with an average age of about 30.2 years.
+In 2019, the country’s population stood at about 1.8 million people, with a GDP of US$8 billion and a GDP per capita of $4,458.
+According to the World Bank (2019), Kosovo’s economic growth was estimated at 4.2%, positioning it as one of the fastest-growing economies in the Western Balkans.
+The main drivers of Kosovo’s growth include high public investments, service exports, and consumption – which is mainly supported by remittances from the diaspora.
+Services represent the largest sector in the economy with a share of value-added at more than 50% of the country’s GDP, followed by industries representing 17.5% and agriculture representing 8.72%.

 Despite the significant economic strides, Kosovo continues to face a number of challenges that impede its ability to realize its full economic potential.
-Among others, are the high emigration rates due to lack of formal jobs – particularly for women and youth, infrastructure bottlenecks, gender gaps in access to economic opportunities, and weak governance and rule of law – which allows for the existence of unfair competition, corruption, and informal governing structures.
+Among them are the high emigration rates due to lack of formal jobs – particularly for women and youth – infrastructure bottlenecks, gender gaps in access to economic opportunities, and weak governance and rule of law – which allows for the existence of unfair competition, corruption, and informal governing structures.
 In addition, while Kosovo continues to grow at rates higher than the Western Balkan average, it remains the third poorest country in Europe in terms of GDP per capita.